Abdalla-Eldoumani/FastMathExt/README.md

 # FastMathExt

 FastMathExt is a high-performance C++ extension for Python that provides efficient implementation of mathematical functions.
-Currently, it implements an exact factorial calculator and a highly optimized matrix multiplication that rivals NumPy's performance, leveraging advanced C++ features, SIMD instructions, and multi-threading.
+Currently, it implements an exact factorial calculator and a highly optimized matrix multiplication that outperforms NumPy's performance, leveraging advanced C++ features, SIMD instructions, and multi-threading.

 ## Features